ifm/documentation/PDS/GetPallet/getPallet.md

 # `getPallet`

-The `getPallet` functionality of PDS is designed to detect the position and orientation of pallets in the vicinity of autonomous and semi-autonomous pallet handling vehicles.
+The `getPallet` functionality of PDS is designed to detect the position and orientation of up to 10 pallets in the vicinity of autonomous and semi-autonomous pallet handling vehicles.
 Typically, such a system has a priori knowledge from warehouse management, such as the approximate distance to the pallet and the type of pallet.

 `getPallet` supports the picking operation by determining the exact location and orientation of the pallet.